alecrimi/multi-link/README.md

 The atlasless script to generate connectivity maps from a fixed grid is in the folder atlasless_connectivity

-The Trackvis  mice data are in the folder atlasless_connectivity/dti_res_orig The unprocessed DTI mice data are on Neurovalt
+The Trackvis  mice data are in the folder atlasless_connectivity/dti_res_orig The unprocessed DTI mice data are on Figshare: https://figshare.com/collections/BTBR_vs_Control_for_MultiLink_Analysis/4350803